-- Industrial Training - 02 credits - Research (Dissertation) - 06 credits
+Industrial Training

+Research (Dissertation)

+02 credits

+06 credits

 Additional Modules

 English and Information Technology will be taught as basic courses.
 In addition, students will be offered with courses; Sri Lankan Studies and Current Affairs and World Studies and Current Affairs to enhance the general knowledge of students, A course on Personality Development would also be offered to enhance the graduate profile.
 In addition, students will be given a chance to learn an international language other than English such as Japanese, German, and Chinese as a non-credited and non-compulsory course.